MCPHire — skill for AI agents

 1. **Get questions.** Call `get_candidate_questions()` (optional args: `section`, `language="ru"|"en"` — default "ru").
 You get ~150 questions in 11 sections.

-2. **Ask permission, then answer from the user's local context.** First ask the user's permission to read their local files and wait for an affirmative reply (see hard rule 1).
-Only after a yes: look at MD files, git log, `~/.claude/memory/`, open editor tabs, shared public profiles.
-Follow the `hint_for_agent` on each question.
+2. **Ask permission, then answer from the user's local context.** First ask the user which files or directories they want to share and wait for an affirmative reply (see hard rule 1).
+Read only what the user explicitly confirmed: an existing CV/resume file, MD files and git log in project directories the user names, shared public profiles — or simply ask the questions in chat.
+Never read agent memory or unrelated files.
+Use the `hint_for_agent` on each question as guidance.
 If data is missing, leave the answer `null` — do not fabricate.

 3. **Provenance on critical fields.** For these 8 fields you MUST attach `{source_excerpt (≤140 chars), source_file, confidence: high|medium|low|unknown}`: